NoNotNotes/Mneme/Garden/04/313a-psychopharma.md

 - Manic period of those with bipolar disorder
 - Prevention of recurrent episodes of mania and depression
 - Schizo-affective disorder

+The most common medication used as an antimanic is **lithium**.
+Lithium is a salt contained in the human body.
+70% to 80% of clients in acute mania respond to lithium therapy.
+Lithium therapy decreases the range of bipolar behaviors and can also stabilize bipolar disorder by reducing the degree and frequency of cycling or eliminating manic episodes.
+- Lithium **competes for salt receptor sites**, and also affects calcium, potassium, magnesium, and glucose.
+- The mechanism of action of lithium is unknown, but is thought to destroy catecholamines, inhibit neurotransmitter release, and decrease sensitivity of postsynaptic receptors.
+- Lithium's action peaks in 30 minutes to 4 hours or regular forms and in 4 to 6 hours for slow-release forms.
+It crosses the blood-brain barrier and **placenta** and is distributed in **sweat** and **breast milk**.
+Lithium use during pregnancy is not recommended because it can lead to first-trimester developmental abnormalities.
+- Onset of action is 5 to 14 days; with this lag period, antipsychotic or antidepressant agents are used carefully in combination with lithium to reduce symptoms in acutely manic or accurately depressed clients.
+The half-life of lithium is 20 to 27 hours.
 ## Contraindications
 Lithium levels, even at therapeutic ranges (0.6 - 1.2 mEq/L) may result in toxicity.
 It should be **checked every two to three days during the first month of therapy, then weekly and monthly or more** when stable.
 1. **Hypersensitivity response to Lithium**
 2. **Renal Disease**
 3. **Thyroid Disease**
+4. **Pregnancy**
 ## Side Effects
 1. Common:
 	- **GIT Effects**: nausea, anorexia, diarrhea